lararosekelley/dotfiles/content/.config/herdr/local-plugins/default-session/README.md

 | `toggle-mouse`   | `prefix+m`         | `bind m` / `bind M`      |

 `apply` replaces the current tab and appends the rest, so running it in a space that already has tabs leaves those tabs in place ahead of the new ones.
-It also includes `primary_only` tabs, since asking for it explicitly means you want the whole set.
+It ignores `primary_only` and `secondary_only`, since asking for it explicitly means you want the whole set.

 `toggle-mouse` rewrites `ui.mouse_capture` in `~/.config/herdr/config.toml` and
 reloads the server, so run `just sync-to-repo` if you want the flip kept.